This majestic place of worship is a repository of Buddhist wisdom and relics, and is home to an artefact of religious reverence.

 The Buddha Tooth Relic is housed in a giant stupa weighing a whopping 3,500 kilograms and made from 320 kilograms of gold, of which 234 kilograms were donated by devotees.
 Only monks are allowed into the relic chamber, but visitors will be able to see the tooth relic from the public viewing area.

 Other highlights include the Eminent Sangha Museum, a theatre that holds cultural performances, talks and film screenings.
 If you’re looking for a little quiet contemplation amid Chinatown’s hubbub, the roof garden, with its pagoda and Buddha prayer wheel, offers a tranquil hideaway.

 Shakyamuni Buddha was believed to have gained insight into the true nature of being, and perfected the qualities of wisdom and compassion over 2,500 years ago.
 Today, the Buddha Tooth Relic Temple carries on the legacy of his teachings through the ‘Discovering Buddhism’ workshop.
 Travellers can gain more insight into Buddhism at this interactive workshop led by the temple’s resident venerables.

 Call +65 6854 7022 or email email@example.com to register for the workshop.

 Tour the temple

-Admission to the temple and weekly-guided tours are free of charge.
-Conducted by the temple’s volunteer guides, each tour lasts around 2 hours and guides you through the different floors and halls of the Buddha Tooth Relic Temple & Museum.
-Areas covered include the Hundred Dragons Hall, which houses a hundred Buddha statues, and the Universal Wisdom Hall, where handcrafted Bodhisattva artworks are on display.
+Admission to the temple and Saturday's weekly-guided tours are free of charge.
+Conducted by the temple’s volunteer guides, each tour guides you through the different floors and halls of the Buddha Tooth Relic Temple & Museum.

 Register online for the tour here.